← Back to ResourcesCat Adoption

 Calgary Cat Rescues for Senior, FIV+, and Special-Needs Cats

-Which Calgary rescues take the cats other adopters skip — and why these are often the easiest, most rewarding adoptions
+Which Calgary rescues take the cats other adopters skip, and why these are often the easiest, most rewarding adoptions

-9 min read · Updated May 3, 2026
+9 min read · Updated May 18, 2026

 Senior cats, FIV+ cats, and bonded pairs sit longest in Calgary rescues.
 The conventional wisdom is that they're harder to adopt and harder to care for.
 The reality is closer to the opposite: senior cats are typically calm, litter-trained, and immediately bonded to whoever feeds them; FIV+ cats live full lifespans with simple indoor-only care; and bonded pairs already love each other so there's no adjustment.

 This guide maps which Calgary rescues focus on these cats, what reduced fees apply, and what to actually expect.
+The medical positions throughout follow the American Association of Feline Practitioners (AAFP) retrovirus and senior-care guidelines, supported by the AVMA position on FIV management.
+Welfare and licencing context follows the Alberta SPCA and ASPCA general cat-care recommendations.

 Calgary Rescues for Special-Needs Cats